B8-WealthCode StockMarketDip

 - Marcus remembers the first time he watched the stock market crash hard.

-- The headlines were brutal.“Markets collapsing.”“Billions wiped out.”“Investors panicking.”
+- The headlines were brutal.Markets collapsing.

-- Everybody around him was stressed.Friends were selling investments.
+- Everybody around him was stressed.

-- Coworkers were talking about pulling money out before things got even worse.
+- Co-workers were talking about pulling money out before things got even worse.

 - Financial news channels acted like the world was ending every single hour.

-- And honestly?At first Marcus felt the fear too.
+- And honestly, at first, Marcus felt the fear too.

 - Because watching your portfolio drop thousands of dollars feels terrible emotionally.

-- It feels like losing real money in real time.
+- It feels like losing real money in real time.But then Marcus noticed something strange.

-- While everyone else was running away from the market…
+- While everyone else was running away from the market, some experienced investors were doing the exact opposite.

-- They were buying more.That completely confused him.Why would anyone buy during a crash?
+- They were buying more.That completely confused him.Why would anyone buy during a crash?Why invest when everything looks terrible?

-- And what he discovered changed the way he viewed investing forever.
+- So Marcus started researching how market downturns actually work.And what he discovered changed the way he viewed investing forever.

 - Because for long-term investors, market dips are not disasters.They're opportunities.